AWS CDK: Beginner Tutorial

 import * as apigateway from 'aws-cdk-lib/aws-apigateway';

-This guide fits in about 2.5 pages when printed or exported as PDF.
-Let me know if you want a ready-to-download PDF or want the same guide in Python.
 Here is a simple, practical AWS CDK tutorial, limited to ~3 pages.
 It walks you through creating and deploying a basic AWS resource (an S3 bucket) using AWS CDK in TypeScript.

 ā AWS CDK Tutorial (for Beginners)